LiamMartens/xTend/docs/0.9.x/05-views-and-templating.md

     @controller:myMethod()
 ```

+*Notice every view also comes with a variable called $controller and another one called $controllers.
+The $controller contains your first controller and the $controllers variable contains all of em*

 ####controller inject
 Use this to inject a controller method (for use inside an `if` statement for example)
 ```